Sex, Power, Money, Fame

 One current, one ladder

-The two maps are the same map.
+The two maps are one map.
 The lower gates are the lower brain.
 To say the energy is pinned at the base is to say, in the other vocabulary, that a human being is running on the brainstem and the limbic system with the higher centres dark.
 When people speak of energy reaching the higher centres of the brain, they are not being poetic.
 They are describing the literal migration of a person's operating centre of gravity from the reptilian and limbic floors up into the cortex and beyond.

 The law of the dammed river